wingify/readme-central/docs/Integrations/fme-push-vwo-data-integrations/fme-integration-segment.md

 The complete source code for this example is available on <Anchor label="GitHub" target="_blank" href="https://github.com/wingify/vwo-fme-examples/tree/master/android">GitHub</Anchor>   .

 This is an example of an implementation using the Android SDK.
-While this demonstrates the approach, you can utilize any of the VWO FME SDKs for your project.
+While this demonstrates the approach, you can utilize any of the VWO FE SDKs for your project.